ColOfAbRiX/the-road-to-fp/04_pure_functions.md

 Before these techniques were discovered and developed in Haskell, the researchers that built haskell were having a very difficult time to just use pure functions and they didn't really know how interact with the operating system, read files, execute commands!
-Have a look at the [interesting story of the development of Haskell](6) to learn more about this process.
+Have a look at the [interesting story of the development of Haskell](6) to learn more about the development of FP.

 I would like to say that functional programming is also about working with the tools and techniques to work with side effects efficiently.